rspec/rspec-metagem/README.md

 directory, and the `rspec` command will read them as though you typed them on the command line.

-## Autotest Integration

-rspec-core no longer ships with an Autotest extension, if you require Autotest integration, please use the `rspec-autotest` gem and see [rspec/rspec-autotest](https://github.com/rspec/rspec-autotest) for details

 ## Get Started

 Start with a simple example of behavior you expect from your system.
 Do